-Entry Criteria: Full course: 16 credits in Level 2 photography Half course: Any 20 credits in any of the following - Level 2 Art, English, Maths or Science, OR at the discretion of the HOD Art AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91447 Use drawing to demonstrate understanding 3 4 91452 Systematically develop ideas in a related series 3 4 91457 Produce a systematic body of work 3 14

-Students will learn digital photography.
+Photography Entry Criteria: Full course: 16 credits in Level 2 photography Half course: Any 20 credits in any of the following - Level 2 Art, English, Maths or Science, Of R at the disc retion of the HOD Art Level 3 13PHO AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91447 Use drawing to demonstrate understanding 3 4 HOD: Mr Marc Petersen 91452 Systematically develop ideas in a related series 3 4 91457 Produce a systematic body of work 3 14 Full course - 22 Half course - 8 Where does the To Art School. nis course lead?
+Students will n choose to digital photography will need to have money on their school account for printing. eed to have an at least 5 mega pixel digital camera with manual settings for the digital programm ne option of using the school SLR digital cameras. ie.